 - Non-meat parts from cattle, sheep, swine, or poultry, such as intestines, lungs, spleens, heads, hooves, udders, unborn fetuses, diseased or parasitized livers, cut-away tumors, and other parts unsuitable for human consumption

 Enzymes, special proteins that aid in thousands of chemical reactions in the body, are especially fragile, and are rapidly destroyed by heat, even at relatively low temperatures.
-The normal food enzymes that would help digest the food are destroyed by processing.
+The normal food enzymes that would help digest the food are destroyed by the heat processing that dry food undergoes.
 This forces the pancreas to make up for those lost enzymes.
 Over time, the pancreas can become stressed and enlarged, and even get pushed into life-threatening pancreatitis.

-The average carb content of dry cat food is about 30% carbohydrates; it ranges from 8% in EVO Cat and Kitten food (most the carbs are replaced by 44% protein and an astronomical 47% fat), to 48% in Blue Buffalo Lite.
-Protein is the most expensive ingredient, and carbs the least expensive; so in general, cheaper foods contain more carbs.
+The average carb content of dry cat food is about 30% carbohydrates; but it ranges from 8% in EVO Cat and Kitten food (the carbs are replaced by 44% protein and an astronomical 47% fat), to 48% in Blue Buffalo Lite.
+Protein is the most expensive ingredient, and carbs the cheapest; so in general (but clearly not always!), cheaper foods contain more carbs.